Miniature from a copy of the Ramayana. ‘Sita Shies Away from Hanuman, Believing He is Ravana in Disguise’

 Published in:

-Kjeld von Folsach: Art from the World of Islam in The David Collection, Copenhagen 2001, cat.no.
+Kjeld von Folsach: Art from the world of Islam in The David Collection, Copenhagen 2001, cat.
 62;

-Kjeld von Folsach: For the Privileged Few: Islamic Miniature Painting from The David Collection, Louisiana, Humlebæk 2007, cat.no.
+Kjeld von Folsach: For the Privileged Few.
+Islamic Miniature Painting from The David Collection, Louisiana Museum of Modern Art, Humlebæk 2007, cat.
 69;

-Oliver Watson and Hubert Bari: Beyond boundarie: Islamic art across cultures, Museum of Islamic Art, Doha, Qatar, Doha 2008, p.
-12-15;
+Oliver Watson and Hubert Bari: Beyond Boundaries.
+Islamic Art Across Cultures, Museum of Islamic Art, Qatar, Doha 2008, pp. 12-15;

-Kjeld von Folsach, Joachim Meyer: The Human Figure in Islamic Art – Holy Men, Princes, and Commoners, The David Collection, Copenhagen 2017, cat.no.
+Kjeld von Folsach: Flora islamica.
+Plantemotiver i islamisk kunst, Davids Samling, Copenhagen 2013, cat.
+4; Kjeld von Folsach and Joachim Meyer: The Human Figure in Islamic Art.
+Holy Men, Princes and Commoners, The David Collection, Copenhagen 2017, cat.
 73;

-John Seyller, Marika Sardar, Audrey Truschke: The Ramayana of Hamida Banu Begum, queen mother of Mughal India, Cinisello Balsamo 2020, cat.
+John Seyller, Marika Sardar and Audrey Truschke: The Ramayana of Hamida Banu Begum, Queen Mother of Mughal India, Cinisello Balsamo 2020, cat.
 29, pp. 110-111;

-Nuzhat Kazmi: Awrâq-e Musavvir: Mughal art of portraiture: Tthe intellectual context and content, Gurugram 2022, pl.
+Nuzhat Kazmi: Awrâq-e Musavvir.
+Mughal Art of Portraiture, The Intellectual Context and Content, Gurugram 2022, pl.
 7;

-Valmiki: Ramayana, illustré par les miniatures indiennes du XVIe au XIXe siècle, ed.
-Amina Okada, Paris 2024, p.
+Amina Taha Hussein-Okada (ed.): Ramayana.
+Illustré par les miniatures indiennes du XVIe au XIXe siècle, Paris 2024, p.
 255;